Hilary of Poitiers: Iconography

-From his writing St. Hilary's symbol came to be three books and a quill pen.
+From his writing, Hilary's symbol came to be three books and a quill pen.

 Dedications

-Sulpicius Severus' Vita Sancti Martini led to a cult of Saint Hilary as well as of St. Martin of Tours which spread early to western Britain.
+Sulpicius Severus' Vita Sancti Martini led to a cult of Saint Hilary as well as of Martin of Tours which spread early to western Britain.
 The villages of St Hilary in Cornwall and Glamorgan and that of Llanilar in Ceredigion bear his name.

 In France most dedications to Saint Hilary are styled "Saint-Hilaire" and lie west (and north) of the Massif Central; the cult in this region eventually extended to Canada.

-In northwest Italy the church of Sant'Ilario at Casale Monferrato was dedicated to St. Hilary as early as 380.
+In northwest Italy the church of Sant'Ilario at Casale Monferrato was dedicated to Hilary as early as 380.

 In southern Spain the feast of San Hilario is celebrated in the village of Comares with a Mass, a procession and local Verdiales dances.

-In Wales the village St Hilary has a Church allegedly dedicated to St Hilary, from which the village is named.
+In Wales the village St Hilary has a church allegedly dedicated to St Hilary, from which the village is named.